AmitSalti/PetShop/README.md

 # 🐳 Docker
 if you want to run my project with docker , just run this two lines in the terminal !

-docker pull amitsalti/pet-shop:latest
+docker pull amitsalti/petshop:1.0

-docker run -d -p 8080:80 --name pet-shop pet-shop
+docker run -d -p 80 amitsalti/petshop:1.0

 # project preiview